12-step installation guide

 9. Moisten the peg hole

-Dip a cotton-but in water.
-Lightly moisten the exposed wood of the peg hole on the head side (this assists the curing of the urethane glue).
+Dip a cotton-bud (Q-tip) in water.
+Lightly moisten the exposed wood of the peg hole on the head side (the moisture assists curing of the urethane glue).

 10. Glue the thread